Math 554: Modern Methods in Discrete Applied Math

 Questions?
 Ask on Canvas.
 Or, send email.
 Plus Office hours as announced above.

-HW solutions to be distributed in class.
+HW solutions distributed in class.

 - Weeks #3 and #4 : 4 Lectures.